ColdGrub1384/LibTerm/README.md

 # LibTerm

-LibTerm is a terminal for iOS.
+LibTerm is a terminal for iOS with Python 3.7 and Lua 5.3.

 [![Download on the App Store](https://pisth.github.io/appstorebadge.svg)](https://itunes.apple.com/us/app/libterm/id1380911705?ls=1&mt=8)